 - Gently slip the schnitzel into the pan.
 It should swim in the fat to cook evenly.
 Once golden brown all around, remove and place on a paper towel to absorb excess fat.

 The national dish of Austria is traditionally served with parsley and butter potatoes, but most restaurants now also serve it with French fries or potato salad.
 An authentic Austrian touch is a serving of lingonberry jam on the side.
 And don’t forget a wedge of lemon to squeeze over.

 The drink most commonly consumed with Austria’s national dish?
 Well, beer, of course!

 Once you’ve had your fill of schnitzel, there are more equally simple but tasty traditional Austrian foods to try.
 They include:

 Schweinsbraten (roast pork) – A traditional Sunday lunch dish from Eastern Austria.
 The crackling is spiced with cumin, and the meat served with gravy, sauerkraut (fermented white cabbage) and bread dumplings.

 Tafelspitz (boiled beef) – A lean meat cut boiled in broth with carrots, leeks and turnips.
 The thinly sliced meat is served with roast potatoes, creamed spinach and horseradish sauce.

 Gulash (goulash) – A hearty beef stew that the Austrians share with the Hungarians.
 Of course, sweet paprika from Hungary is a key ingredient.
-It’s often served as a thick soup with bread, rolls and dumplings.
+It’s often served as a thick soup with bread.
 If you’re looking for an affordable but filling Austrian dish while out sightseeing, hiking or skiing, Gulashsuppe is a great choice.

 Game – With hunting in the Austrian woods still a popular pastime, many restaurants specialize in game dishes during the hunting season in the fall.
 It can range from deer and wild boar to brown hare and duck.